Blueberry Hill Family Restaurant in Las Vegas, Nevada

 The colorful Irish Eggs Benedict

-After scanning over the massive menu, I settled on the Irish Eggs Benedict ($11.59).
-This version of eggs benedict was made with two English muffin halves topped with grilled corned beef hash, sautéed tomatoes, two poached eggs, and hollandaise sauce.
-On the side, I had the choice of chunky breakfast potatoes or hashbrowns.
-I opted for the hashbrowns.
+After looking over the menu, I settled on the Irish Eggs Benedict.
+This version of eggs benedict came with two English muffins topped with grilled corned beef hash, sautéed tomatoes, two poached eggs, and hollandaise sauce.
+For the side, I chose the hashbrowns over the chunky potatoes.

-The most important component of the dish, the poached eggs, were cooked perfectly.
-When I cut through each large egg with my knife, I was rewarded with an explosion of rich, golden yolk.
-This yolk then mixed together with the buttery, thick hollandaise sauce which was coating both eggs.
-I wouldn’t say the sauce broke but it was thicker than your average hollandaise.
+The poached eggs were cooked perfectly.
+When I cut through each one, there was an explosion of rich, golden yolk.
+It mixed with the buttery, thick hollandaise sauce, which was noticeably thicker than the watery sauce you get at some diners.

 Grilled corned beef hash